 When that is done, the standard user is good to go on running the application at will.

-The whole 5 step process might be quite long, there is a shorter and better way to make a standard user account run an application as an administrator.
+The whole 5 step process might be quite long, but there is a shorter and better way to make a standard user account run an application as an administrator.

-Second Way In which A Standard User Account Can Run An Application As An Admin
+Second Way In Which A Standard User Account Can Run An Application As An Admin

 This method is secure compared to the above method in the sense that it only allows the standard user to run just one application.